Last Updated on

 Option One: Buy a Drip Irrigation Kit

 The nice thing about purchasing a drip irrigation kit is that you will be certain that all of your components match up.
-They are relatively cheap in price, but are not of the best quality in an effort to keep the cost down.

 Option Two: Purchase components individually